gm-core/gdash/README.md

 gdash is a functional utility library for GML, inspired by [lodash](https://lodash.com/).
 It aims to add useful, broad-purposed functions to help aid in game development.
 If you are doing any kind of data manipulation in your game, gdash can help out.

+### GameMaker Studio 2.3 Beta

+The existing gdash functions are compatible with GameMaker Studio 2.3, but with the significant changes to GML in this version, gdash functions will be revised to better suit the language.
+Core functionality will be revised to center around GM:S2.3 after the 2.3 beta ends and 2.3 becomes the mainline version.
+Until then, 2.3-beta compatible packages for gdash will be published for version 5.0.0 and above.

 ## Table of Contents

 <!-- toc -->